vztpv/Console-Data-Editor/README.md

                 3. need more speed up! ( ex) linear search -> binary search? )

-                4. some notation is korean!.
+                4. some comment is korean!.

 # ToDo :
                 1. File Open Fail Processing, fix bug, and speed up, and make new header file and etc..